 In collaborated with scientists from the USGS Biological Resources Division, ERDG actively participates in the annual horseshoe crab spawning survey, designed to compile reliable population data along the shores of Delaware Bay.

-ERDG was responsible for initiating the first study to test the effectiveness of bait bags in reducing the demand on horseshoe crabs as bait in the conch fishery.
+In 1999 ERDG initiated the first study to test the effectiveness of bait bags in reducing the demand on horseshoe crabs as bait in the conch fishery.
 ERDG working with the Virginia Institute of Marine Science (VIMS) and a select group of Virginia conch fishermen, demonstrated that bait needs could be reduced by half without a measurable loss in catch if placed within a bait bag.
 This is possible because bait bags significantly reduces secondary predation on the bait.
-With a coast-wide harvest of horseshoe crabs as bait exceeding 3.5 million animals annually, a potential reduction of 50 percent represents a significant conservation measure and one that ERDG will work to see adopted throughout the industry.
-As a result of this study the state of Virginia now requires the use of bait bags throughout its conch fishery.
-Continuing our goal to see the use of bait bags throughout the conch fishery, which extends from Virginia to Massachusetts, ERDG has distributed free of charge over 15,000 conch and eel fisherman along the US Atlantic Coast, this bait saving device is now an industry standard.
+At the time, a coast-wide harvest of horseshoe crabs as bait exceeded 3.5 million animals annually.
+A potential reduction of 50 percent represented a significant conservation measure and one that ERDG worked to see adopted throughout the industry.
+As a result of this study and ERDG’s program to produce, distribute and promote the use of bait bags free of charge to over 15,000 conch and eel fisherman along the US Atlantic Coast, this bait saving device is now an industry standard.
 In addition to our bait saving initiative, ERDG continues to conduct research and seek partners who can produce, distribute and promote a viable bait alternative to horseshoe crabs.

 - Alternative Gear and Supplemental Bait Workshop, March 3, 2004 (pdf)